Re: NAC schedule info/tournament thread

 Posted: Fri Jun 12, 2009 8:09 pm

 Will this be liveblogged via the liveblog channel used for NSC and HSNCT.
-If so please give the link so I can see the answers of this glorious tournament.
+If so please give the link so I can see the answers of this glorious :chip: tournament.

-Be careful.
-Chip does have a rule on this point:jonah wrote:I am going with two other people who I won't identify here; they can out themselves if they like.
+jonah wrote:I am going with two other people who I won't identify here; they can out themselves if they like.
 I will be recording the matches we watch and probably liveblogging.

 "7.
 Participants are not permitted to record the audio or video of any match without the prior consent of the Executive Director, who reserves the right to assess a $10 per match fee for such privilege.
 Violation of this rule may result in match forfeiture."